LIM-Climate-Causality/storypy/docs/source/index.rst

 Acknowledgements
 ----------------

-The development of this package was supported by the European Centre for Mid-term Weather Forecasts (ECMWF) as part of the `ECMWF Summer of Weather Code <https://esowc.ecmwf.int/>`_
+The development of this package was supported by the LIM, leipzig University with partnership funding from the DFG (Deutsche Forschungsgemeinschaft) under AC3

 .. image:: images/logos.png
    :width: 800